clockworknowledge/menome_processor/README.md

 I developed the menome_processor to experiment with the Retrieval Augmented Generation (RAG) pattern.
 The objective is to provide a basic, but fully functional API for processing URLs from websites into a Graph Document format that is amenable to supporting RAG using a neo4j graph database as the backing store.

 Since decomposing documents down into pages and chunks that are amenable to RAG is a long running process, I wanted to use an asyc messaging based pattern.
-The patterns used are influenced by the work done on the original Menome dataLink system, and by the excellent blog series on RAG by [Tomaz Bratanic](https://bratanic-tomaz.medium.com/).
+The patterns used are influenced by the work done on the original Menome dataLink system (the startup I co-founded, acquired by Arcurve in 2020)[https://menome.com/](https://menome.com/), and by the excellent blog series on RAG by [Tomaz Bratanic](https://bratanic-tomaz.medium.com/).

 The Processor uses Neo4j graph database as vectorized data store, and via [LangChain](https://langchain.com/) using Tomaz Bratanic's [Advanced RAG pattern as](https://neo4j.com/developer-blog/advanced-rag-strategies-neo4j/) foundation.